ishankapr/ServiceCenterBackend/README.md

 ## Check the functionality

--You can easily get the **[ServiceCenterFrontend](https://github.com/ishankapr/ServiceCenterFrontend)** application and connect the backend with that and test the scenarios
+- You can easily get the **[ServiceCenterFrontend](https://github.com/ishankapr/ServiceCenterFrontend)** application and connect the backend with that and test the scenarios
--Use postman and make request from it
+- Use postman and make request from it

 ### Postman cURL